Quantum Entanglement of Anyonic Charges and Emergent Spacetime Geometry: Introduction

 \section{Introduction}

-Intrinsically topologically ordered phases~\cite{wen2017,HaldaneNobel,yangbook} with topological entanglement entropy~\cite{Wen2006,Kitaev2006} support anyons~\cite{Laughlin1983}, which may carry fractional electric charge or remain electrically neutral~\cite{Feldman2021}.
+Intrinsically topologically ordered phases~\cite{wen2017,HaldaneNobel,yangbook} with topological entanglement entropy {(TEE)}~\cite{Wen2006,Kitaev2006} support anyons~\cite{Laughlin1983}, which may carry fractional electric charge or remain electrically neutral~\cite{Feldman2021}.
 When an electron tunnels into such a system, it can fractionalize into multiple anyons, each obeying nontrivial quantum statistics~\cite{Haldane1991} that are neither fermionic nor bosonic.
-The stability of fractional anyon charges is inherently linked to suppressed fluctuations in the value of the topological entanglement entropy (TEE)~\cite{Le_2024}.
+The stability of fractional anyon charges is inherently linked to suppressed fluctuations in the value of the TEE~\cite{Le_2024}.

 In this work, we focus on a different facet of anyons: their mutual entanglement.
-Although fractional charges are often treated as independent quasiparticles, they are in fact quantum mechanically entangled.
-The mutual information between such excitations is nonzero, even when they are far apart.
+Although fractional charges are often treated as independent particles, they are in fact quantum mechanically entangled.
+The mutual information between such particles is nonzero, even when they are far apart.
 It reflects non-local correlations in the ground state and serves as a signature of quantum entanglement.

 The holographic principle~\cite{Hooft1993, Susskind1995} posits that all physical information in a volume can be encoded on its boundary, suggesting that spatial connectivity emerges from quantum correlations.
 This idea is realized concretely in Anti-de Sitter (AdS) space, where entanglement gives rise to an emergent bulk geometry, i.e., an information-theoretic geometry~\cite{Maldacena1997, Witten1998,Ryu2006}.
 Van Raamsdonk~\cite{van2010} further proposed that connected classical spacetimes require sufficient quantum entanglement; reducing this entanglement leads to disconnected geometries, implying that entanglement acts as the “glue” binding spacetime.